PsyTeachR/mcs-conv/docs/appendix-0.md

 ```

 This will install the `tidyverse` package on your computer.
 You can still use the server to do all your work, but having R on your computer will make it easier to view the files.
 If you would like to work from your computer, you will also need to install the other packages we use, for example `lsr`, `psych`, `babynames` etc.

-If you have any problems installing R, please book into a GTA session as they should be able to help you with any installation problems.

 ## Mac